Mr. Dennis A. Daggett

 In October 2014, Daggett received the ILA’s top Civil Rights Award from the International Longshoremen’s Association Alexander Talmadge/Edward L. Brown, Sr. Civil, Human and Women’s Rights Committee at an event in Philadelphia, Pennsylvania.

-The Coalition of Black Trade Unionists will be honoring Dennis Daggett at their Annual Honoree Reception in September 2019 in Southeast Florida.
+The Coalition of Black Trade Unionists honored Dennis Daggett at their Annual Honoree Reception in September 2019 in Southeast Florida.

-Daggett studied political science and public speaking at Iona College, Hunter College and the University of Vermont and also completed studies in Collective Bargaining for Local Union Leaders and Occupational Safety and Health at Cornell University for Industrial Labor.
-He is currently enrolled in course work at Notre Dame.
+Daggett studied political science and public speaking at Iona College, Hunter College, and the University of Vermont, and completed studies in Collective Bargaining for Local Union Leaders and Occupational Safety and Health at Cornell University for Industrial Labor.
+He did course work at Notre Dame University.

 Daggett resides in Sparta, New Jersey with his wife, Marisa and two children, Alexa and Joseph.